thegreenwebfoundation/carbon-txt-validator/docs/deployment.md

 #### Using config file in a folder

-You are importing a python module, so mae sure that the settings module path is a dot-separated Python import path:
+When you are using a separate settings file, you are importing a python module.
+So if you are importing from a settings file inside a nested folder structure, make sure that the settings module path is a dot-separated Python import path:

 ```shell